Simplified individual voluntary arrangement: Tiers

-Also, the approval of an SIVA was likely to have been based on a simple majority instead of the existing 75%.
+The approval of an SIVA was likely to have been based on a simple majority instead of the existing 75%.
 The government decided not to proceed with the proposals for SIVA in November 2008.

-Simplified IVA plans withdrawn
+Withdrawal

 In December 2008 The plans announced to modify the Insolvency Act 1986 by introducing SIVAs (Simplified IVA) have been withdrawn from the regulatory marketplace.
-The association said that the "successful operation of the IVA (Individual Voluntary Arrangement) Protocol has resulted in many of the desired improvements in the IVA marketplace being implemented without the need for further insolvency legislation".
+The association said that the "successful operation of the IVA Protocol has resulted in many of the desired improvements in the IVA marketplace being implemented without the need for further insolvency legislation".